-In cases where the loss, damage or abstraction occurs in the service of the country of destination, the Administration of the country of destination may pay compensation to the addressee at its own expense and without consulting the Administration of the country of origin, provided that the addressee can prove that the sender has waived his rights in the addressee's
+In cases where the loss, damage or abstraction occurs in the service of the country of destination, the Administration of the country of destination may pay compensation to the addressee at its own expense and without consulting the Administration of the country of origin, provided that the addressee can prove that the sender has weived his rights in the addressee's favour.

-- 2. In calculating the amount of compensation indirect loss or loss of profits shall not be taken into consideration. - 3.
+- 2. Indirect loss or loss of profits shall not be taken into consideration. - 3.
 Compensation shall be calculated on the current price of goods of the same nature at the place and time at which the goods were accepted for transmission. - 4.
 Where compensation is due for the loss, destruction or complete damage of a parcel or for the abstraction of the whole of the contents, the sender is entitled to the return of the postage also. - 5.
-In all cases insurance fees and, if the case arises, the despatch fee shall be retained by the Administrations concerned.
+In all cases insurance fees shall be retained by the Administration concerned.

-Exceptions to the Principle of Responsibility.
+Article 20. - Exceptions to the Principle of Responsibility.